ADHD Test for Adults (ASRS-v1.1)

 Interactive 18-item ASRS-v1.1 screener for adult ADHD.
 Part A (6 items): ≥4 shaded = positive screen.
 Inattention vs hyperactivity/impulsivity domain breakdown.
 World Health Organization-endorsed.
 Kessler et al. (2005).

 The ASRS-v1.1 is the World Health Organization-endorsed screening tool for adult ADHD, developed by Kessler et al. (2005).
-The 6-item Part A screener is highly sensitive (68.7%) and specific (99.5%).
+The 6-item Part A screener demonstrated sensitivity of 68.7% and specificity of 99.5% against blind DSM-IV clinical diagnoses in a community sample.
 Full 18-item version maps to DSM-5-TR inattention and hyperactivity/impulsivity symptom domains.

 ADHD in Adults: What to Expect

-Adult ADHD affects an estimated 4–5% of adults worldwide, yet a substantial proportion go undiagnosed, particularly women and individuals from underrepresented groups, who often present with primarily inattentive rather than hyperactive symptoms.
+Adult ADHD affects an estimated 3–5% of adults across higher-income countries; a WHO World Mental Health Survey of ten countries found a pooled average prevalence of 3.4% (range 1.2–7.3%), with lower estimates in lower-income countries (Fayyad et al., 2007).
+Despite this, a substantial proportion go undiagnosed, particularly women and individuals from underrepresented groups, who often present with primarily inattentive rather than hyperactive symptoms.
 ADHD is a neurodevelopmental disorder that persists from childhood, though presentations evolve significantly with age: overt hyperactivity typically decreases while inattention, executive dysfunction, and emotional dysregulation often remain prominent or intensify.

 In adults, ADHD commonly presents as chronic difficulty with sustained attention, task completion, organization, and time management; impulsive decision-making; emotional dysregulation; inner restlessness; and difficulty with long-term planning.
 Rejection Sensitive Dysphoria (RSD), intense emotional pain in response to perceived criticism or failure, is a clinically significant feature in many adults with ADHD not yet included in formal diagnostic criteria.